 You by no means have to stick to the veggies I’ve suggested.
 Zucchini, spinach, peas, green beans, salad onions, asparagus and cauliflower would all work, as long as you chop them finely so that you don’t need to pre-cook them.

-You can also throw in cooked leftovers.
+You sure can.
 Anyone got cooked veggies, rice or pasta to use up?
 Make a frittata, and throw them all in!

 So this is a very customizable recipe, but I do have a couple of tips to make it the best it can be.
 First of all, use tasty cheese – something like feta or a strong cheddar.
 Another thing I like to do is dollop teaspoonfuls of pesto over the top just before baking.
 Tomato pesto is perfect but regular pesto works, too.